MITgcm/MITgcm/doc/examples/baroclinic_gyre/baroclinic_gyre.rst

 - These lines set parameters :varlink:`nPx` and :varlink:`nPy`, the number of processes to use in the :math:`x` and :math:`y` directions, respectively.
-  As discussed, initially we will run using a single process, so for now these parameters are both set to 1.
+  As noted, initially we will run using a single process, so for now these parameters are both set to 1.

   .. literalinclude:: ../../../verification/tutorial_baroclinic_gyre/code/SIZE.h
        :start-at: nPx =